-This creamy Homemade Chicken and Dumplings recipe is loaded with flavor and big fluffy dumplings that are made from scratch in just minutes!
+This creamy Chicken and Dumplings recipe is the ultimate comfort food!
+Fluffy, homemade dumplings in the most flavorful chicken soup.
+Made from scratch in minutes!

 - Drop dumplings are dumplings made in a bowl that you scoop out and drop into the soup to be cooked.
 They are light and fluffy.